 - Tank Size & Capacity- This is one of the most essential features to consider since it tells you the amount of air volume your compressor can hold.
 A large tank means it can hold more air ready for you to use.
 The standard tanks can hold between 150 to 200 PSI, but some units can be used for high-pressure applications ranging from 300 up to 3000 PSI.

 - Couplers– The more couplers there are on the air compressor, the more tasks it can handle.
 An air compressor with multiple couplers can use multiple tools at the same time without the need to disconnect and reconnect when going between tools.
-This isn’t probably necessary for household use but is important for the commercial user.
+This isn’t probably necessary for household use but is important for commercial users.

 - Pump type– There are two types of air compressor pumps: oiled and oil-free.
 Oil-free systems deliver better quality air and are easier to maintain.